NRCANTerry/docs/README.md

-# docs
+# Docs
-Example and documentation files
+This repository contains example and documentation files for OpenCV and MATLAB.